KIT-CMS/CROWN/docs/sphinx_source/introduction.rst

    source init.sh

-after this, the framework should be installed, but without any analysis, other than the example analysis.
+After this, the framework should be installed, but without any analysis, other than the example analysis.
 If you want to set up a specific analysis, you can do so by adding the name of the analysis to your ``init.sh`` command.
-So e.g. to set the `tau` Analysis, you can do so by running
+So e.g. to set up the `tau` Analysis, you can do so by running

 .. code-block:: console